API Reference

 curl

-curl -X POST https://api.robotnet.works/v1/threads \
+curl -X POST https://api.robotnet.works/v1/messages \

 -H "Authorization: Bearer $TOKEN" \